(Revised August 2022)

 - Participating in or attending negotiation sessions.

 8. The faculty member will engage the student(s) in critical evaluation of the externship.
 The faculty member and student(s) will normally discuss the professional experience at the host agency, identify legal and ethical issues raised by the externship experience, and explore the issues of substantive law or procedure that relate to the student(s) experience while maintaining appropriate confidentiality.

-9. The number of credits earned by the student will be proportionate to the amount of time the student is required to spend on the work of the externship, not including time the student spends in classroom sessions, meeting with the sponsoring faculty member, or commuting.
+The number of credits earned by the student will be proportionate to the amount of time the student is required to spend on the work of the externship, not including time the student spends in classroom sessions, meeting with the sponsoring faculty member, or commuting.
 The time allocated to the externship should normally be spent at the host agency.
+However, during the Coronavirus epidemic, virtual or remote work time is permitted and virtual site visits by sponsoring faculty members are permitted.
 The work time requirement is forty-five hours per credit with the following approved credit allocations: